 12 Steps to Set Up Your ASAM ODS Server

-Before you get started with this tutorial, make sure you have DataFinder Server Edition 2013 installed.
+Before you get started with this tutorial, make sure you have DataFinder Server Edition 2013 or later or the SystemLink TDM DataFinder Module installed.

 1. Open up the DataFinder Server Edition 2013 – Server Manager.Figure 1.
 The Server Manager allows you to create and configure DataFinder servers and test the functionality of the servers.

 2. Create a New DataFinder Server.
 In the toolbar, click on New DataFinder…Figure 2.
 Create a new DataFinder by clicking the first icon in the toolbar.

 3. In the New DataFinder Server dialog box that appears, enter in your DataFinder Name and click on the Add Search Area button.Figure 3.
 Enter a name for your DataFinder and click the Add Search Area button.

 4. In the Add Search Area dialog box, enter in an Alias name and use the Choose a Folder icon to browse to the location where your data is saved.
 Once the path is defined, click OK.Figure 4.
 Point the DataFinder to the location where your data is saved by browsing to the location.

 5. After clicking OK, you should see the Alias name listed under Search areas in the New DataFinder dialog box.
 Verify this is the case and click Finish.
 Clicking Finish will signal the DataFinder to start indexing all of your files and identifying the properties so that you can begin searching your data for meaningful information.Figure 5.
 Verify your DataFinder is listed under Search areas and then click Finish.

 6. The Server Manager will show that your DataFinder Server has been created.Figure 6.
 You have just created a DataFinder!
 The hourglass icon means the DataFinder is initializing.